Giphy/giphy-ios-sdk/Docs.md

 #### *Buttons*

 Download the Sketch file [here](https://s3.amazonaws.com/sdk.mobile.giphy.com/design/GIPHY-SDK-UI-Kit.sketch) if you're looking for a great button icon to prompt the GIPHY SDK experience.

-#### *Sponsored Content*

-We serve sponsored content every now and then so we can continue building great products and sharing the joy of GIFs across the Internet, and in apps like yours.

-As a result, you’ll have to check a few boxes when you submit your app for review on the App Store if you’ve integrated this SDK.

-* Answer `yes` when asked if the app uses an advertising identifier and be sure to check:
-    - [x]  Serve advertisements within the app
-    - [x]  Attribute an action taken within this app to a previously served advertisement

 ## Grid-Only and the GiphyGridController Setup